hoangnguyen7474/simple_book_review/README.md

 ## Features:

-* Admin can CRUD all books and comments.
+* Admin can CRUD all books, categories and comments
-* Author can CRUD their books.
+* Author can CRUD their books, choose category for each book.
 * Reviewer can browse all books and CRUD a short comment.

 ## Techniques behind the scenes: